-What is Filariasis?
+What is filariasis?

-Treatment for filariasis.
+Treatment for filariasis

-- Prevent perfume and colognes through nighttime.
+- Prevent perfumes and colognes through the night.

 - Remove the stagnant water near your windows and doors.

-Diagnosis of filariasis.
+Diagnosis of filariasis

-Acute episodes of local inflammation involving the skin, lymph nodes, and lymphatic vessels.
+Acute episodes of local inflammation involving the skin, lymph nodes, and lymphatic vessels

 The chronic condition shows edema with thickening of the skin and underlying tissues (the classic symptom of filariasis).

-What is the prevention?
+What is the prevention strategy?